mekomsolutions/openmrs-dbsync/README.md

 openmrs.password
 ```

-## Receiver Upgrade
+### Receiver Upgrade
 1. Stop the receiver OpenMRS instance and any other applications using the database.
 2. Stop the DB sync receiver instance.
-3. Back up both the receiver OpenMRS and management databases.
+3. Create backups of both the receiver OpenMRS and management databases.
+4. Create backups of the debezium history and offset files.
-4. Replace the receiver's jar file with that of the version you're trying to upgrade to.
+5. Replace the receiver's jar file with that of the version you're trying to upgrade to.
-5. Update the receiver's application properties file based on the new and removed properties in the new version.
+6. Update the receiver's application properties file based on the new and removed properties in the new version.
-6. Switch to your deployment JRE version to 17
+7. Switch to your deployment JRE version to 17.
-7. Start the DB sync receiver instance.
+8. Start the DB sync receiver instance.

-## Sender Upgrade
+### Sender Upgrade
 1. Stop the sender OpenMRS instance and any other applications using the database.
 2. Stop the DB sync sender instance.
-3. Back up both the sender OpenMRS and management databases.
+3. Create backups of both the sender OpenMRS and management databases.
+4. Create backups of the debezium history and offset files.
-4. Replace the sender's jar file with that of the version you're trying to upgrade to.
+5. Replace the sender's jar file with that of the version you're trying to upgrade to.
-5. Update the sender's application properties file based on the new and removed properties in the new version.
+6. Update the sender's application properties file based on the new and removed properties in the new version.
-6. Switch to your deployment JRE version to 17
+7. Switch to your deployment JRE version to 17.
+8. Start the DB sync sender instance.

+# Upgrading OpenMRS
+DB sync 4.0.0 **ONLY** supports OpenMRS platform 2.5.x and 2.6.x.
+Note that these are not reference application
+versions.

+## Upgrading to OpenMRS platform 2.6.x from 2.5.x
+You **MUST** start with upgrading the central site before the remote sites.

+### Central Site Upgrade
+1. Stop the DB sync receiver application.
+2. Create backups of both the receiver OpenMRS and management databases.
+3. Upgrade central OpenMRS instance.
+4. Start the DB sync receiver instance.

+### Remote Site Upgrade
+1. Stop the DB sync sender application.
+2. Create backups of both the sender OpenMRS and management databases.
+3. Upgrade the remote OpenMRS instance.
-7. Start the DB sync sender instance.
+4. Start the DB sync sender instance.